Knucklehead Pumpkins

 Applications

 Knucklehead pumpkins are best suited for cooked applications such as baking, roasting, or boiling.
 They can be cooked and combined with roasted winter vegetables as a side dish, sliced and mixed into green salads, or pureed and blended into soups.
-Knucklehead pumpkins can also be used in sweet applications such as bread, cookies, muffins, tarts, pudding, pies, cakes, and custards.
+Knucklehead pumpkins can also be incorporated into sweet applications like bread, cookies, muffins, tarts, puddings, pies, cakes, and custards.
 In addition to the flesh, the seeds can be cleaned, roasted, and salted as a crunchy snack.
-Knucklehead pumpkins pair well with meats such as turkey, sausage, poultry, and beef, eggs, onions, celery, carrots, ginger, garlic, bell pepper, sweet potato, tomatoes, pomegranate seeds, arugula, kale, and spices and herbs such as garam masala, paprika, cumin, bay leaves, thyme, and oregano.
-They will keep for a couple of months when stored in a cool and dry place.
+Knucklehead pumpkins pair well with meats such as turkey, sausage, poultry, and beef, eggs, onions, celery, carrots, ginger, garlic, bell peppers, sweet potatoes, tomatoes, pomegranate seeds, arugula, kale, and spices and herbs such as garam masala, paprika, cumin, bay leaves, thyme, and oregano.
+They will keep for about three months when stored in a cool, dry place.

 Ethnic/Cultural Info

-Warty pumpkins have become a new trend in the marketplace and have grown in popularity since the early 2000s.
-Originally, consumers were only searching for smooth-faced pumpkins to purchase for carving and considered pumpkins with warts unhealthy or defective.
-Farmers would then breed out warts to create only smooth pumpkins varieties.
-As time passed, consumers began searching for more novel and unique varieties to fill the need for creative jack o’lanterns.
+Warty pumpkins were not always a popular choice for Halloween and autumnal decor.
+In the past, consumers preferred smooth-faced pumpkins to purchase for carving.
+Pumpkins with warts were deemed unhealthy or defective.
+Farmers would breed out warts to create only smooth pumpkin varieties.
+As time passed, consumers began searching for more novel and unique varieties to fill the need for creative jack-o’lanterns.
 Sieger Seed Company recognized the shift in the market and began intentionally breeding varieties with warts and bumps.
-These varieties have an unusual, ghoulish appearance that has become increasingly popular for jack o’lanterns and are being heavily marketed as the new carving pumpkin.
+These pumpkins have an unusual, ghoulish appearance that has become increasingly popular for jack o’lanterns.

 Geography/History